 Bike – there is a shared bike hire scheme available throughout Galway with a rack opposite the Institute for Lifecourse and Society (ILAS).
 You can get a 3 day pass for €3 (Security Deposit of €150 is required).
 More information is available from the Bike service website.

 There are daily direct flights to Ireland from a wide range of cities to three different airports that provide good access to Galway: Dublin, Shannon, and Knock airports.
 Although Dublin Airport is the furthest from Galway, it is the largest airport, by far, and has the best connections (both international flights and public transport links within Ireland).
 So:

 - If you plan to travel to Galway by public transportation, the best airport choice is likely Dublin Airport (travel distance is 2.5 hours from Galway city.

-- If you plan to rent a car to travel to Galway, then you also could consider Shannon Airport, just over one hour’s drive from Galway city, or Ireland West Airport Knock, just over two hours from Galway city.
+- If you plan to rent a car to travel to Galway, then you also could consider Shannon Airport, just over one hour’s drive from Galway city, or Ireland West Airport Knock, 1 hour and 20 minutes from Galway city.